 Internet of Things and smart cities and communities

 Study Group 20 is responsible for studies relating to Internet of Things (IoT) and its applications, and smart cities and communities (SC&C).
-This includes studies relating to big data aspects of IoT and SC&C, digital services for SC&C, and digital transformation relevant IoT and SC&C aspects.
+This includes studies relating to big data aspects of IoT and SC&C, digital services for SC&C, and digital transformation relevant IoT and SC&C aspects, except for IoT security related issues, which is the purview of SG17 as lead study group on security.

 Part 2 – Lead ITU-T study groups in specific areas of study